Same-sex marriage in Sweden: Statistics

 In July 2013, Statistics Sweden (SCB) released estimates on the number of individuals who had entered into same-sex marriages since the legalisation of same-sex marriage in 2009.
-The data showed that, in every county except Stockholm, there were more marriages between women than between men.
+The data showed that, in every county except Stockholm, there had been more marriages between women than between men.
 A total of 4,521 women were married to another woman, compared to 3,646 men in same-sex marriages.
 The odd figure for female marriages is due to SCB not including foreigners in the statistics.
 Most same-sex marriages occurred in Stockholm, Västra Götaland, Skåne and Uppsala counties.

 As of the end of 2017, SCB reported that 12,158 people were in same-sex marriages, with 56% being women and 44% being men.
 The average age at marriage for women in same-sex relationships was 34 years, and 41 years for men—compared to 34 and 36 years, respectively, for opposite-sex partners.
 Stockholm, Västra Götaland and Skåne counties recorded the highest numbers of same-sex marriages, while Gotland, Jämtland and Blekinge registered the fewest.